-Negative Control Tissue
+Negative Tissue Control

-Internal or external negative control tissue may be used depending on the guidelines and policies that govern the organization to which the end user belongs to.
+Internal or external negative tissue control may be used depending on the organization's guidelines and policies to which the end-user belongs.

-The variety of cell types present in many tissue sections offers internal negative control sites, but this should be verified by the user.
-The components that do not stain should demonstrate the absence of specific staining, and provide an indication of non-specific background staining.
+The variety of cell types in many tissue sections offers internal negative control sites, but the user should verify this.
+The components that do not stain should demonstrate the absence of specific staining and indicate non-specific background staining.
 If specific staining occurs in the negative tissue control sites, results with the patient specimens must be considered invalid.